Biosecurity Act 2015 (the Biosecurity Act) explains how we

-We manage biosecurity risk to a
+We manage biosecurity to ensure a

-The Act has been designed to be flexible and responsive to changes in technology and biosecurity challenges.
+The Biosecurity Act has been designed to be flexible and responsive to changes in technology and biosecurity challenges.
 Being able to adapt quickly is important as international passenger travel and trade are growing and evolving every year.

-The Act also emphasises shared responsibility.
+It also emphasises shared responsibility.
 Many biosecurity management functions are administered by the Australia Government, but State and Territory governments, industry and

 the community also have a role to play.
 By working together we ensure Australia will have an efficient and sustainable biosecurity system into the future.